-A Guide to the UNFCCC and its Processes Understanding the UNFCCCThe ConventionThe Kyoto ProtocolThe Paris AgreementAdaptationClimate FinanceTechnology TransferMitigationCapacity-BuildingINDCsTransparencyScienceNegotiations
+A Guide to the UNFCCC and its Processes Understanding the UN Climate Change RegimeThe ConventionThe Kyoto ProtocolThe Paris AgreementAdaptationClimate FinanceTechnology TransferMitigationCapacity-BuildingINDCsTransparencyScienceNegotiations

 Get the Big Picture

-This guide seeks to provide a starting point for newcomers to help them take in the ‘big picture’ of the United Nations climate change regime, which is at the forefront of international action to combat climate change.
-It guides the newcomer through the various issues covered by the regime, such as mitigation, adaptation and finance, in order to gain a better understanding of the global efforts to combat climate change.
-The guide also tries to explain and demystify the negotiation processes where Parties of the UNFCCC and its Kyoto Protocol come together to consider on-going efforts and take further steps to enhance those efforts.
+This guide seeks to provide a starting point for newcomers to help them take in the ‘big picture’ of the United Nations (UN) climate change regime, which is at the forefront of international action to combat climate change with its three major legal instruments – the UN Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement.
+It guides the newcomer through the various issues covered by the regime, such as mitigation, adaptation and support, in order to gain a better understanding of the global efforts to combat climate change and the ongoing work under the international regime.
+The guide also tries to explain the negotiation processes where governments come together to consider on-going efforts and take further steps to enhance them.

 We hope the guide will enable you to increase knowledge and ownership of climate change issues that are of fundamental importance to us all.